Copyright © 2012-20 Prem Kamble

 • Understand their own key role that they play in driving change during the transition process and don't just leave everything to IT departments

-• Understand the demands of technology and are ready to collaborate with IT folks
+• Recognize the demands of technology and are ready to collaborate with IT folks

 • Successfully manage within their department the natural resistance to IT-Driven change during implementation